 Because of safety will you not be able to use your own camera to take pictures during the flight.
 Why?
 So you don’t lose your camera while flying.
 I really don’t understand why this rule is in place.
 Naturally, I am not a fan of it.

-The Microlight has a camera attached to the edge of one of the wings, so the pilot will take the photos for you during the flight, and you will receive a CD with them on when you’re safely back on the ground.
+The Microlight has a camera attached to the edge of one of the wings so that the pilot will take the photos for you during the flight, and you will receive a CD with them on when you’re safely back on the ground.

 There´s a weight limit of 100 kg (220 lbs) per passenger.